Hendrix-CS/csci322/index.md

    have completed checked off.

-2. Revise your grading contract with more specific details as appropriate, for example, regarding which modules you intend to complete.
+2. Revise your grading contract with more specific details as appropriate, for example, regarding which projects you intend to complete.

 3. Include a 1-2 paragraph reflection, which answers questions such as the